 You should let them know in advance that they will be asked questions regarding when, how and why things are done in a certain way.
 It’s important for your staff to understand that you want transparent and detailed answers.
 Employees and workers should not tell the manager what they want to hear.
 Rather, they should give them a realistic overview.
 If there are processes that are not being conducted according to the company’s standards, the manager should be made aware.

 Gemba is a collaborative approach that works best when both parties have a full understanding of the concept and its purpose.
 Your employees and workers should not feel that the questions asked are confrontational.
 The manager is simply seeking to have a deeper understanding of processes in order to find improvement ideas and get rid of wasteful activities.

 Gemba is often confused with Management by Walking Around (MBWA), which consists of walking around and getting involved with what your team members are doing.
 However, contrary to MBWA, gemba walks should have a clear objective and related KPIs.

 Companies that want to reap the benefits of gemba need to have a clear structure in place and use a web application to organize and analyze data.
-Gemba-Walk.com is a gemba app that can be used on any device (mobile phone, tablet or computer) and which helps companies gather valuable data and statistics in real time.
+Gemba-Walk.com is a gemba app that can be used on any device (mobile devices like smartphone, tablet or computer) and which helps companies gather valuable data and statistics in real time.
 All you have to do is enter your questions and start your gemba walk.
 Using a technological tool helps your front-line staff identify issues more quickly and gather detailed information!

 3. Focus on collaboration and value stream